TrickyTroll/good-bot/README.md

 variable needs to be set for the container, not just the host.

-To copy your private key to the container, you can add the following flag when running the container:
+To copy your private key to the container, you can add the following flag when using the run
+command:

 ```shell
 -v [PATH/TO/FILE]:/.env
 ```

-Where `[PATH/TO/FILE]` needs to be replaced by the path towards the directory that contains your key on your host's filesystem.
-This mounts the previously mentionned directory in your container under the path `/.env`.
+Where `[PATH/TO/FILE]` needs to be replaced by the path towards the directory that contains your key on your host's file system.
+This mounts the previously mentioned directory in your container under the path `/.env`.

-Now that your API key is accessible from container, you can set the `GOOGLE_APPLICATION_CREDENTIALS` variable using the following command:
+Now that your API key is accessible from the container, you can set the `GOOGLE_APPLICATION_CREDENTIALS` variable using the following command:

 ```bash